loadmill/loadmill-docs/README.md

 ## Hello World
 The simplest load test you can create is an HTTP GET request to your web server.
 All you need to do is:

-1. Click on **NEW TEST** on the top navigation menu.
+1. Click the **NEW TEST** link on the top navigation menu.
 This will get you to our test editor.
 2. Copy and paste the website URL into the **URL** text box.
 In our case, it's going to be `https://loadmill-test-blog.herokuapp.com`.
 3. Click the **LOAD TEST** button and confirm the config by clicking **RUN**.